Embed Inc PIC Programmers Host Protocol Specification

 Read 8 consecutive words and return their low bytes.
 The first

-command is run.
-The desired target address will be left at the
+is run.
+The desired target address will be left at the next word

-reading large memory areas when the target word size is 8 bits
+large memory areas when the target word size is 8 bits or less.

 WRITING: 38

-the status LED to indicating writing for at least the next
+status LED to indicating writing for at least the next 250 ms. If

-250mS.
-If multiple WRITING commands are issued less than 250mS
+multiple WRITING commands are issued less than 250 ms apart, then

-apart, then the status LED will indicate the target is being
+the status LED will indicate the target is being written to

 The WRITING state is indicated automatically when higher level